 How fit do I need to be to attend camp?

 Choose a session that is in the location you prefer with the activities you desire.
 All Alpengirl camp sessions can be rated Moderate.
 Moderate means, no experience outdoors, tent camping or in adventure sports, and average fitness requirement (jogging a mile is no big deal, and a day of hiking uphill sounds like a good challenge).
-If you consider yourself to be "above average fitness," perhaps you participate in team sports or want to be more challenged, you may enjoy the Hawaii or Alaska sessions.
 Difficulty varies by trip location, elevation, itinerary, and by your physical condition, we encourage all girls and parents to call Alpengirl and consult with us to select a session that is a good fit for you.
 Regardless of the trip session you choose, when we hike, we walk at a pace all girls in the group can maintain (it is not a race) and we stay together as a group and take breaks every 20 minutes or so to drink water, eat food and rest.
 Typically, while backpacking, our girls camp groups hike about 1 mile an hour and faster downhill.
 So, if we have a 4-mile backpacking day, you can plan on it taking about 4 hours, and, we have the whole day to do it.
 While on the trail, it is common for girls and camp staff to volunteer to switch gear in packs and give smaller or less fit girls less weight.
 Girls groups really pull together during backpacking, it is great for making friends and learning about the great outdoors and finding your place within it.
 Alpengirl believes that backpacking is the BEST camp activity we offer, the most rewards with the best camp memories.

 How should I prepare for camp and backpacking?

 For at least a month prior to camp, plan to exercise rigorously 3-5 times a week for at least 30 minutes.
 Have your hiking boots well worn in before you arrive to camp.
-Prepare yourself by reading the web site (including your trip itinerary) and all information sent to you in the mail.
+Prepare yourself by reading the web site (including your trip itinerary) and all information sent to you by email.
 Being physically and mentally prepared before camp will help bring out the real Adventuress in you!
 Read more about getting ready for backpacking on our blog.